Seila Chea

 IVLP Exchange Experience

-Seila was a participant in the IVLP Project Environmental Engagement and the Economy for the Indo-Pacific, organized by the U.S. Department of State and the Mississippi Consortium for International Development.
+Seila participated in the IVLP Project Environmental Engagement and the Economy for the Indo-Pacific, organized by the U.S. Department of State and the Mississippi Consortium for International Development, in partnership with Vermont Council on World Affairs, WorldDenver and Global Ties Sacramento.

 Seila's exchange experience led to the development of her IVLP Impact Award Project.
 She particularly was inspired by the Vermont's Natural Resource Council Office's belief that a healthy environment results in healthy economics.
 She also described learning from meeting with Mr. Andrew Leary, a director of Sustainable Tourism and Partnerships at the Leave No Trace Center in Colorado.
 She described how she connected with their message of "encouraging people to be responsible outdoors... [by] not destroying things in nature, not littering and educating kids and elders about 'Leave No Trace.'"